Listen

 ▪ Forward Thinking/Interactive Journaling Interactive Journaling is a structured and experiential writing process that motivates and guides youthtoward positive life change.
 This cognitive behavioral curriculum has nine different journals that offer a variety of strategies for facilitating one-to-one and group sessions.

-▪ Conflict Mediation (RAC)
+▪ Conflict Mediation (SHAC)

 Conflict mediation is aimed at teaching students more constructive means of handling conflict.